Introducing Hulu Plus: Now With More Features, Twice The Cowbell

 For now, subscriptions to Hulu Plus ($9.99 a month) will be invitation only, with waves of invites going out via Facebook and Twitter.
 Remember, Hulu Plus doesn't replace standard Hulu, which will still be ad-supported and available to anyone who cares to use it.

 One of the most interesting questions is what services like Hulu (and to some extent, Netflix) will do to the existing cable and satellite television services.
 It's hard to ignore the fact that buying cable from Comcast gives us access to a library of television on a handful of larged, fixed devices, while Hulu Plus offers to stream it to wherever the customer happens to be.
-The list of supported devices is currently small, but it doesn't take a genius to see Hulu Plus expanding into a greater range of smartphones and slates if the iPod
+The list of supported devices is currently small, but it doesn't take a genius to see Hulu Plus expanding into a greater range of smartphones and slates if the iPod/iPad experiment is successful.

 The cable industry's own resistance to ala carte programming (in which users can pick their own channels) could prove to be its undoing.
 For decades, the standard has been to nickle and dime consumers for channels they don't want (The Chimp Channel, anyone?) while charging big bucks for the handful of channels reliably in high demand.
 Now Hulu Plus is offering an entire year of episodes, a significant back catalog, and on-demand streaming to any location for a fraction of the cost.